Sadrita404/Sudoku/README.md

 **Adjustable Difficulty:** Choose between Easy, Medium, and Hard modes to clear varying amounts of the board.

+**Dual Input Support:** Play using the on-screen number pad or your physical keyboard with real-time error detection.

 ---

 ## Browser Support